Small-Bodies-Node/catch-apis/README.md

 ## Overview

 CATCH-APIs provide a REST API service that enable a user to search for potential observations of comets and asteroids in wide-field sky survey data.
-This API is designed for use by the Planetary Data System Small Bodies Node (SBN) at the University of Maryland, but it is possible to deploy anywhere with other data sets.
-SBN is the primary archive for the Near-Earth Asteroid Tracking (NEAT) survey, the Asteroid Terrestrial-impact Last Alert System (ATLAS), the Catalina Sky Survey, and Spacewatch.
+CATCH can also be used to search for any fixed position on the sky.
+This API is designed for use by the Planetary Data System Small Bodies Node (SBN) at the University of Maryland, but it is possible to deploy with modifications anywhere with other data sets.
+SBN is the primary archive for the Near-Earth Asteroid Tracking (NEAT) survey, the Asteroid Terrestrial-impact Last Alert System (ATLAS), the Catalina Sky Survey (CSS), Spacewatch, and the Lowell Observatory Near-Earth-Asteroid Search (LONEOS).
 CATCH-APIs is one of the primary methods for users to discover scientifically interesting data in those data sets.

 The API uses the following: